This post is a little off-topic, as the exercise I am about to illustrate is not one that most corpus linguists will have to engage in.

 Here we don’t have published figures from USS.
 But we have some information from our previous calculations.

-The September valuation was obtained not by employing no de-risking, but by modelling the effect of replacing stocks and shares with gilts gradually over 10 years.
-The November valuation was obtained by immediate de-risking.
+The September valuation was obtained, not by employing no de-risking, but by modelling the effect of replacing stocks and shares with gilts after a 10 year-delay.
+The November valuation was obtained by starting de-risking immediately.
+Both aim for complete de-risking by the 20-year point.
+See Figure 3.

 We also can safely assume that the cost and yield of gilts is likely to be stable.
-(Indeed this ‘long term gilt yield’ is half the problem of valuing live pension schemes like this.)
+(Indeed the low ‘long term gilt yield’ is half the problem of valuing live pension schemes like this.)

 In the first place we have two valuations, A (September) and B (November).